unicef-drp/GeoSight-OS-Documentation/src/about/contributing.md

 Make your pull request, then describe your changes.

 #### Title

 Follow other PR title format on below.

 ```
     <Type>: Short Description (fix #111)
     <Type>: Short Description (fix #123, #111, #122)
     <Type>: Short Description (ref #111)
 ```

+Where type is one of Feature, Bug Fix, Enhancement

 * capitalize first letter of Type
 * use present tense: 'change' not 'changed' or 'changes'

 #### Description

-If it has related issues, add links to the issues(like `#123`) in the description.
+If your PR has related issues, add links to the issues(like `#123`) in the description.
 Fill in the [Pull Request Template](../developer/manual/templates/pull-request-template.md) by check your case.

 ## Code of Conduct

 This project and everyone participating in it is governed by the [Code of Conduct](code-of-conduct.md).
 By participating, you are expected to uphold this code.
-Please report unacceptable behavior to tim@kartoza.com.
+Please report unacceptable behavior to <tim@kartoza.com>.

 > This guide is based on [atom contributing guide](https://github.com/atom/atom/blob/master/CONTRIBUTING.md),